juttle/juttle/docs/concepts/debugging.md

 There are two possible places where to write out the data file:

    1. The local filesystem where the console or browser is executing;
-   2. The remote filesystem where juttle/outrigger server is executing.
+   2. The remote filesystem where juttle-service is executing.

 The local case is handled by:

    - running the program via CLI and using `(pass; write file -file 'local_file_path')`, or
-   - running the program via outrigger and using `(pass; view file)` which will write the file to the browser's downloads directory;
+   - running the program via juttle-viewer and using `(pass; view file)` which will write the file to the browser's downloads directory;
    - with either approach, we would then `read file -file 'local_file_path` to see the data.

 The remote case is handled by:

-   - running the program via outrigger and using `(pass; write file -file 'remote_file_path')` (any file path would be interpreted as remote, i.e. local to where the outrigger server is executing), and
+   - running the program via juttle-engine and using `(pass; write file -file 'remote_file_path')` (any file path would be interpreted as remote, i.e. local to where the outrigger server is executing), and
-   - then running another program to read that file, namely `read file -file 'remote_file_path'`, as we cannot access the remote file in any other way (unless we have ssh access to the outrigger server host).
+   - then running another program to read that file, namely `read file -file 'remote_file_path'`, as we cannot access the remote file in any other way (unless we have ssh access to the juttle-service host).

 ## Visualizing Juttle Flowgraphs